 We have not guaranteed our executives any minimum cash bonus payments.
 As a result, in the event of poor individual and/or corporate performance in any year, the executives could receive no cash bonus for that year.

 The largest individual component of executive officer total compensation is equity compensation.
-We believe approximately 50-70% of the executive's total annual compensation should be in the form of restricted shares or other long-term equity awards for the following reasons:
+We believe approximately 50-70% of the executive's total annual compensation should be in the form of equity-based awards for the following reasons: